Tyrese Haliburton: 2020–21: All-Rookie honors

 On May 2, 2021, Haliburton suffered a left knee injury against the Dallas Mavericks.
-Although an MRI later revealed no ligament damage, it was announced Haliburton would miss the last seven games of the 2020–21 season for the Kings as precaution.
+Although an MRI later revealed no ligament damage, it was announced that he would miss the last seven games of the Kings' 2020–21 season as a precaution.
 After the season, Haliburton finished third in Rookie of the Year voting and was named to the NBA All-Rookie First Team.

-2021–22 season: Sophomore season and mid–season trade
+2021–22: Final year in Sacramento

-On January 29, 2022, Haliburton scored his Kings career-high 38 points along with seven assists, three rebounds, and two steals in a 103–101 loss against the Philadelphia 76ers.
-On February 5, Haliburton posted his Kings career-high 17 assists, along with 13 points, six rebounds, and two steals in a 113–103 win over the Oklahoma City Thunder.
+On January 29, 2022, Haliburton scored his Kings' then-career-high 38 points along with seven assists, three rebounds and two steals in a 103–101 loss against the Philadelphia 76ers.
+Exactly a week later, in his final game as a King, Haliburton posted a then-career-high 17 assists, along with 13 points, six rebounds and two steals in a 113–103 victory over the Oklahoma City Thunder.

+With the trade deadline approaching, the Kings were seeking to acquire a center and held a surplus of point guards.
+The team had signed De'Aaron Fox to a five-year extension in 2020 to solidify him as the franchise's starting point guard, and later selected Davion Mitchell in the 2021 NBA draft.
+As a result, Haliburton became Sacramento's best trade asset in efforts to immediately improve the roster and end an NBA-record 16-year playoff drought.